tsutterley/spatial-interpolators/README.rst

 ##########

 This project contains work and contributions from the `scientific community <./CONTRIBUTORS.rst>`_.
-This package includes software developed at NASA Goddard Space Flight Center (GSFC) and the University of Washington Applied Physics Laboratory (UW-APL).
+It includes software developed at NASA Goddard Space Flight Center (GSFC) and the University of Washington Applied Physics Laboratory (UW-APL).
-It is not sponsored or maintained by the Universities Space Research Association (USRA), or NASA.
+This software not sponsored or maintained by the Universities Space Research Association (USRA), or NASA.
-The software is provided here for your convenience but *with no guarantees whatsoever*.
+It is provided here for your convenience but *with no guarantees whatsoever*.

 License
 #######

 The content of this project is licensed under the `Creative Commons Attribution 4.0 Attribution license <https://creativecommons.org/licenses/by/4.0/>`_ and the source code is licensed under the `MIT license <LICENSE>`_.